 After growing up in Ann Arbor, MI, I relocated to Denison University in Granville, OH to pursue my undergraduate degree.
-Though I began my college career as a Studio Art major, I quickly found that biology was my calling – after 4 years of classes and independent research, both on- and off-campus, I graduated with a B.S. in Biology and a minor in English Literature.
-I studied a wide range of systems throughout college, from lemon sharks to deciduous shrubs.
-My love for research, writing, and insects lead me to apply to the Animal Behavior Graduate Group at UC Davis, where I am now conducting research on caterpillar color and behavior.
-When I’m not obsessing over bugs, I can usually be found baking bread, drawing sketches for The Ethogram, writing poetry, or belly-dancing.
+Though I began my college career as a Studio Art major, I quickly found that biology was my calling.
+I studied a wide range of systems throughout college, from lemon sharks and rock iguanas to deciduous shrubs.
+I am now conducting research on insect color and behavior in the Animal Behavior program at UC Davis.
+When I’m not obsessing over bugs, I can usually be found spoiling my pet chickens, drawing sketches for The Ethogram, or writing poetry.

 Department of Entomology and Nematology